 We all love those powder white sands lapped by crystal clear waters, but there’s also a few beaches out there with a more quirky beauty to them.
 We’ve searched high and low for the world’s most unusual ones.

 1. Chandipur Beach, India

-While the best beaches of India are mostly found in Goa, in west Bengal you’ll find the incredible Chandipur beach.
+While the best beaches of India are mostly found in Goa, in Odisha you’ll find the incredible Chandipur beach.
 It’s also known as the ‘vanishing beach’ due to the sea receding 5 km along the seashore.
 It’s a sight to behold, the water disappearing in front of your eye to leave a peaceful serene landscape.

 As the sea fades away it leaves behind all manner of things including shells, driftwood, crabs and starfish.
 As people venture over the sea bed, it gives the illusion they are walking on water.
 Once the sea has retreated local fisherman head out to trawl for the unfortunate fish left behind.

 2. Reynisfjara Beach, Iceland

 While black beaches are an attribute of volcanic islands, Iceland’s most famous one has to be Reynisfjara beach.
 It’s is found on the south coast just next to the fishing town of Vik.
 It’s wild, rugged and majestic, the stormy North Atlantic crashing against the ink-black shore, lined with tall cliffs built of hexagonal-shaped basalt columns.
 In the sea through the mist, you’ll be able to see three towering black basalt columns called Reynisdrangar.
 If Icelandic folklore is to be believed, these stacks are trolls who turned to stone when surprised by the rising sun.